North Bali Reef Conservation- YBS Team Members

 Gede Mangku – Chief Builder

 Mangku is our chief builder and the most creative in our team, often implementing new ambitious reef structure designs.
-He is the secretary of the local YBS fishermen group and is the main link between our two organisations.
+He is the treasurer of the local YBS fishermen group and is a useful link between our two organisations.
 Mangku ensures that his friends in the YBS group come to lend us a hand in construction and deployment whenever they have the time.
-Mangku is still working on improving his English so he can communicate with our volunteers easier.
-Simply talking with volunteers in slow and simple English has already had a positive impact on their English understanding.
-Mangku also head the venture by the local fishermen to allow volunteers to accompany fishermen on their early morning fishing trips.
+Mangku is always working on improving his English so he can communicate with our volunteers easier.
+Simply talking with volunteers in slow and simple English has already had a positive impact on all the fishermen’s English understanding.
+Mangku also organises opportunities for volunteers to accompany fishermen on their early morning fishing trips.
 While learning about the fishing methods they use, volunteers can also see the sunrise and may also be lucky enough to spot some dolphins.

-Komang also regularly helps with our artificial reef structure construction and deployment.
+Komang regularly helps with our artificial reef structure construction and deployment.
 He also has a keen interest in scuba diving and often joins us underwater to move our structures.
-It is our hope that Komang will be able to make his way through the PADI certifications to be able to guide volunteers around both our artificial and natural reef.
-Maybe even progressing to the dive instructor qualification so volunteers and learn to dive here in Tianyar.
+Komang has earned the PADI Open Water certification and plans to further his dive education to improve his ability to confidently and safely guide volunteers around both our artificial and natural reef.
+Perhaps he may even progress to the PADI Open Water Dive Instructor certification so he can help to certify volunteers here in Tianyar.
 Komang is also a driver, taking volunteers to popular destinations in Bali on their time off.